antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 The R2 platform hosts a variety of dataset types.
 Not only gene expression datasets but also methylation arrays can be found.

-* Go to the main menu and select the dataset **Tumor Colon adenocarcinoma - tcga - 296 - custom - ilmnhm450**
+* Go to the main page and select the dataset **Tumor Colon adenocarcinoma - tcga - 296 - custom - ilmnhm450**

 * Create the **View a Gene** plot for **MLH1**
 * Under the triangle of *View additional details* click on the **view all** link.